Top 5 SAP HANA Security Features

 What is SAP HANA Security?

 SAP HANA is an in-memory database for real-time processing and querying high volumes of data.
 HANA’s in-memory computing database infrastructure eliminates the need to load or write data back.
 It is a popular database that often stores sensitive corporate information that requires protection and compliance controls.
-Securing HANA is a critical part of an SAP security strategy.
+Securing HANA is a critical part of a SAP security strategy.

 SAP HANA offers security features, such as authentication and single sign-on (SSO), authorization and role management, encryption, data privacy, and auditing.
 We’ll review these features and provide essential best practices that can help you secure your HANA deployment.